 - Sitting for too long on the toilet seat or straining much on the toilet seat can cause undue pressure on the rectal and anal tissues.
-If the pressure to pass stools in first 10 minutes is not felt, then to try later on the feel of a slightest pressure would be right.
+If the pressure to pass stools in the first 10 minutes is not felt, then to try later on the feel of the slightest pressure would be right.

 How To Treat Piles During Pregnancy?

-Piles commonly appears during the last trimester of pregnancy and may disappear completely after pregnancy and delivery without any treatment as hormone levels, blood volume, and intra-abdominal pressure decrease after delivery.
+Piles commonly appear during the last trimester of pregnancy and may disappear completely after pregnancy and delivery without any treatment as hormone levels, blood volume, and intra-abdominal pressure decrease after delivery.
 Hence, weighing the risks of medical intervention during pregnancy, some prominent conservative piles treatment options that can be considered under medical advice from the gynaecologist to provide immediate relief from symptoms of piles are :

 - Soaking in a bath with witch hazel or Epsom salts will ease discomfort.